 Energy-efficient and long-lasting LED light bulbs are used throughout the property, with motion and daylight sensors fitted in our corridors and health suite to reduce energy wastage.

-All of our bathrooms are stocked with Eco-Boutique toiletries which are made up of over 96% natural ingredients and are bottled using over 50% recycled plastic.
+All of our bathrooms are stocked with Gilchrist & Soames' BeeKind range of toiletries, which come in environmentally friendly packaging and donate a percentage of their sales to bee research.
 We have also replaced miniature ‘single serve’ toiletries with larger bottles to reduce wastage whilst our water purification system saves thousands of bottles from being thrown away each year.

 The majority of our own waste, including cardboard, paper, plastics, glass and cans are sent for recycling, and our cooking oil is collected to be transformed into bio-diesel.